 The nature of work at Ryman means that our people work with and around many critical risks.
-Ryman has developed critical risk standards as a minimum requirement for the management of critical risks.
+Ryman has developed Safely Controlling Work documents as a minimum requirement for the management of critical risks.
 These have been developed in consultation with our team members, contractors and industry experts.
-The standards help us ensure that the controls are in place every time.